ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 ![Move seleced Buildings](Screenshot%20Moved.png)

+When building with flags, it is often important to see the complete covered area.
+To ease this, V0.2.3 introduced the possibility to show the covered area on top of the buildings.

 ### Isometric View
 As the game has a 45° isometric view, it is not always easy to get the game grid correctly alligned with the buildings.
 Therefore, the Hive can be displayed in Ismetric View to have the same orientation as in the game!
 ![Isometric View of the Hive, including Assignments](Screenshot%20Isometric.png)

-And also in the isometric view you can choose different Zoom settings
+And also in the isometric view you can choose different Zoom settings and print the Hive as a PNG file.
 ![Isometric View of the Hive in Zoom Mode, including Assignments](Screenshot%20Isometric_zoom.png)

 ### Trap and City Coordinates (V0.2)